kevjara/csci435-database-management-project/README.md

 # Social Network Data Schema

 ## Project Overview
-This project simulates the backend data architecuter of a social networking platform.
-It uses the relational database design priciples of data normalization, and query optimiation.
+This project simulates the backend data architecture of a social networking platform.
+It uses the relational database design priciples of data normalization and query optimization.

 ## Features
 * **User Entities:** Stores user information such as username, profile settings, and privacy